 1. Add your property.
 Benchmark your building with ENERGY STAR® Portfolio Manager, an easy-to-use online tool.
 Add basic information about your property such the square footage and operating hours.
 For one-on-one technical assistance, contact email@example.com

 2. Get Energy Data.
-Sign-up with PG&E's Automatic Benchmarking Service (ABS) to get your data automatically uploaded to Portfolio Manager.
+Sign-up with PG&E Benchmarking Web Services to release your data and have your data automatically uploaded to Portfolio Manager.
 You will need to know all of your meter numbers (which can be found on the bill).

 3. View Results and Progress.
 See trends and track energy use.
 View the Statement of Energy Performance Report to see how your building rates and get your score, based on a 1-100 scale.